27 January 2026

 Those original participants are known today as the ‘78ers’, a title that evokes deep respect in the community.
 Their courage and dignity shaped history, turning an act of protest and solidarity into a celebration of pride that now attracts hundreds of thousands of people every year.
 While Sydney Mardi Gras has morphed into a multi-week extravaganza, that soul of advocacy remains.

-By Valentine’s Day, Sydney’s events calendar is packed.
-The headliner, of course, is the Sydney Mardi Gras Parade on March 1st, but there’s a full banquet of events to sink your teeth into before, during, and after the procession.
-As the sun rises over Bondi Beach on the first official day of the 2025 Sydney Gay and Lesbian Mardi Gras Festival, LGBTQIA+SB Elders from Gadigal, Birrabirragal and Bidjigal Land will hold a free to join Welcome to Country ceremony named First Nations First Light.
+Each Mardi Gras season, Sydney’s events calendar is packed.
+The headliner, of course, is the Sydney Gay & Lesbian Mardi Gras Parade on February 28th, but there’s a full banquet of events to sink your teeth into before, during, and after the procession.
+But before that, festival season kicks off with the raising of the Progress Pride Flag Raising over Sydney Town Hall on Friday February 13th.

 Returning to the Art Gallery of New South Wales this year, Queer Art After Hours is a huge event that spills across both the gallery’s south and north buildings.
-Wednesday February 26th, between 5pm and 10pm, famous artworks turn into backdrops for performance, storytelling, live music, and queer theatre.
+Wednesday February 25th, between 5pm and 10pm, famous artworks turn into backdrops for performance, storytelling, live music, and queer theatre.
 While entry is free you must register for tickets in advance as the space fills up quickly.

-On February 28th, the city’s most electric voguing house is the Sissy Ball.
+On February 27th, the city’s most electric voguing house is the Sissy Ball.
 A truly fierce night of dance battles, runway competitions, and spectacular routines.
 The crowd is as energetic as the performers and if you’re lucky enough to get a ticket you’ll get to feel the whole floor tremble when the bass drops.

-Finally, Laneway is the only official closing party of the festival.
+Finally, Laneway is the official closing party of the festival.
 Taking over The Beresford and Hill Street Laneway in Surry Hills from 2pm the day after the parade, it’s a street party of live music and pop-up bars that’s perfect for those who want to continue that Mardi Gras sparkle.

-The Sydney Gay and Lesbian Mardi Gras Parade (Saturday March 1st) is an explosion of noise, lights, biodegradable glitter, and unbridled joy that flows down Oxford Street.
-To begin the parade, the famous Dykes on Bikes rev their engines, sending a tremor of excitement through the crowd, as they, along with contingents of LGBTQIA+SB First Nations communities, honouring the Gadigal land on which Sydney stands, and the revered 78ers, will lead 11,000 marchers on more than 180 floats.
+The Sydney Gay and Lesbian Mardi Gras Parade (Saturday February 28th) is an explosion of noise, lights, biodegradable glitter, and unbridled joy that flows down Oxford Street.
+To begin the parade, the famous Dykes on Bikes rev their engines, sending a tremor of excitement through the crowd, as they, along with contingents of LGBTQIA+SB First Nations communities, honouring the Gadigal land on which Sydney stands, and the revered 78ers, will lead 12,000 marchers on more than 200 floats.

+The floats are a delirious blend of giant disco balls, choreographed dancers, and outfits that would make a Las Vegas showgirl blush.
 Securing a decent spot to watch the Sydney Mardi Gras Parade can be a tactical affair.
 Die-hards arrive early, posting themselves along Oxford Street near Taylor Square or Darlinghurst’s local bars.
-Some paid vantage spots offer bleachers, access to food and drink, and an overall more relaxed experience.
+Wherever you are dancing and cheering from, this spectacle defies description.

-Between road closures and the crush of over 150,000 revellers, it’s wise to figure out your ride ahead of time.
+Keep in mind that between road closures and the crush of over 150,000 revellers, it’s wise to figure out your ride ahead of time.
 Public transport often runs extra services during the festival, so take advantage.
 Always ask before taking someone’s photo, and treat every person (performer or partygoer) with respect.
 Then, a decent water supply, comfy shoes, and an open mind are all you really need.

 If you’re a traveller looking to immerse yourself in the heart of Mardi Gras Sydney, choosing the right place to hang up your heels can make all the difference.
 Hotels in the vicinity have always played a starring role in the festivities, hosting everything from late-night drag shows to impromptu gatherings of parade veterans.